VerticalLongboard/xplane-vhf-helper/README.md

   * Move `vhf_helper.lua` to `<X-Plane 11 Folder>/Resources/plugins/FlyWithLua/Scripts`

 To make it multicrew-ready (do that in **BOTH** pilot's airplanes):
 * Install SmartCopilot: https://sky4crew.com/smartcopilot/ and install aircraft-specific `smartcopilot.cfg`

 ## Usage
 * Go to `Plugins/FlyWithLua/FlyWithLua Macros/VR Radio Helper`.
 * Place and scale the panel wherever you like (in 2D and VR).
 * Use the number buttons to enter the new VHF frequency.
 The last two digits do not need to be entered manually.
-* Press `NAV` or `XPDR` to change to NAV and transponder panels.
+* Press `NAV`, `XPDR` or `QNH` to change to NAV, Transponder and Barometer panels.
-* Press the COM1/2, NAV1/2 or XPDR switch button to tune in new frequencies or transponder codes.
+* Press the corresponding switch button to tune in new frequencies, transponder codes or barometer pressures.
 * **Chat with ATC! :-)**
 * If you like, bind the toggle-panel command `FlyWithLua/VR Radio Helper/TogglePanel` to a key of your choice.

 For multicrew:
  * Check if multicrew support is available (click the `>` button)
  * Connect via SmartCopilot

 ## Plane Compatibility
-VR Radio Helper uses the default X-Plane way of setting COM/NAV frequencies and the transponder code.
+VR Radio Helper uses the default X-Plane way of setting COM/NAV frequencies, BARO pressures and transponder codes.
 By default, all features are enabled.
-If you find that your  airplane does not work out-of-the-box, please use the integrated feedback collector (click the `>` button) to leave a description of the issues that you encountered.
+If you find that this does not work out-of-the-box in your plane, please use the integrated feedback collector (click the `?` button) to leave a description of the issues that you encountered.
 The plane compatibility reports automatically generate diagnostic information that is necessary to distinguish between different planes.
 Based on this informatrion, a growing number of planes are detected automatically and settings adjusted / features disabled accordingly.

 ## Dependencies